mbutz/sonic-pi-resources/README.md

 A preliminary outline of issues I have in mind and will gradually complete:

-* Control rhythmic and melodic processes
+* Control rhythmic and melodic processes in time
   * Several Ways to play a melody
   * Use of `at`
-  * Time control
+  * Use of `spread`
+  * Synchronisation of live_loops
+  * Patterns, bars and phrases
+  * Sample slicing and reordering
 * Manipulate sound
   * Filters
   * Synths